szilard/GBM-tune/README.md

 data is coming from the next year, therefore the decrease in prediction accuracy).

-The runtime and number of trees for the different hyperparameter combinations vary, the total training time for the 100 random hyperparameter trials with 20 train resamples each is `~6 hrs`, while adding prediction time we arrive at `~8 hrs` total runtime (the experiment can be easily parallelized to multiple servers as the trials in the random search are completely independent).
+The runtime and number of trees for the different hyperparameter combinations vary, the total training time for the 100 random hyperparameter trials with 20 train resamples each is `~6 hrs`, while adding prediction time for 1 test set (initially) we have '~7 hrs' total runtime, while further on 20 resamples of the test set `~26 hrs` total run time (the experiment can be easily parallelized to multiple servers as the trials in the random search are completely independent).

 More details [here](https://htmlpreview.github.io/?https://github.com/szilard/GBM-tune/blob/master/2-train_test_1each/analyze-100K-100.html) and